Asker, 23 August 2013

-In July 2013 Cambi received a signed contract as part of the “Thames Water Crawley STW Enhanced Digestion (Thermal Hydrolysis) Plant Project” from GBMjv, a joint venture between Galliford Try Infrastructure Ltd, MWH Treatment Ltd and Mott McDonald Ltd.
+In July 2013, Cambi signed a contract for the “Thames Water Crawley STW Enhanced Digestion (Thermal Hydrolysis) Plant Project” from GBMjv, a joint venture between Galliford Try Infrastructure, MWH Treatment and Mott McDonald.

-This entails delivering a B6-3 Cambi thermal hydrolysis unit (CambiTHP™) to be ready and tested by end of February 2014.
-The B6-3 is one of a new generation of Cambi plants that are built with modular construction for easy and quick erection on site.
-It will be placed in front of the two existing 1944 m3 digesters in order to increase capacity to 31 dry tonnes of sludge per day.
-This will enable Thames Water to import sludge from other nearby plants so that over 1 MW of electrical energy can be produced from the biogas made in the upgraded digesters.
-In addition the final digested dewatered product will be a low volume odour reduced product that is ideal for local agriculture.
+This entails delivering a B6-3 Cambi thermal hydrolysis unit (CambiTHP) to be ready and tested by the end of February 2014.
+The B6-3 is one of a new generation of Cambi plants built with modular construction for easy and quick erection on site.
+It will operate in front of the two existing 1944 m3 digesters to increase capacity to 31 dry tonnes of sludge per day.
+This will enable Thames Water to import sludge from other nearby plants and produce more than 1 MW of electrical energy from the biogas made in the upgraded digesters.
+In addition, the final digested dewatered product will be a low volume odour reduced product that is ideal for local agriculture.

 Cambi is the leading provider of technologies for conversion of biodegradable material to renewable energy, bio-fertilizer resources and biofuel, this being based on Cambi’s patented thermal hydrolysis process (CambiTHP™).